MichaelCurrin/dev-resources/resources/go/index.md

   - title: Effective Go
     url: https://golang.org/doc/effective_go.html
     description: |
       Tutorial on the official site.
-That covers examples, formatting guide and how to do many things in the language such as errors, functions and concurrency.
+This covers examples, formatting guide and how to do many things in the language such as errors, functions and concurrency.

   - title: "Learn Go: Top 30 Go Tutorials for Programmers Of All Levels"
     url: https://stackify.com/learn-go-tutorials/